 - We promote recognition of casualty recording as the legal obligation of governments and as a human right.

 In line with our own Standards, we are committed to transparency.
 You can find our latest audited financial statement and Trustee report here:

 Every Casualty Counts is a brand name of Every Casualty Worldwide.

 We are a Company Limited by Guarantee (No. 09082055) and Registered Charity (No. 1166974) in England and Wales.
 We have IRC 501(c)(3) status in the United States.
 We are not affiliated to any political organisation or movement.

-Gavin leads Every Casualty as Executive Director.
+Gavin leads Every Casualty Counts as Executive Director.
 He is responsible for developing strategy, cultivating our talented team and engaging externally.

 Gavin has over 20 years’ experience in senior positions leading teams in humanitarian INGOs and the UK government.
 He has worked with the highest levels of government and in the international system, including as the UK government’s international climate finance negotiator at the EU and UN.

 Gavin has worked on a wide range of issues including refugee response, preventing sexual violence in conflict and the children in armed conflict agenda.
 He has also led successful public campaigns to end violence against children in emergencies.

 Gavin joined Every Casualty Counts from Concern UK, where he was Director of Policy and Campaigns.
 He tweets @gavincrowden.